nbuesing/buesing.dev/content/post/kafka-summit-europe-2021.md

 Kafka Streams is an event-based processing engine leveraging Kafka to make that possible.
 KsqlDB is an abstraction built on Kafka Streams.
 There is a lot you can do with this library for building your streaming solutions.
 However, building deterministic streaming applications is quite challenging, and Kafka Streams and the use of temporal semantics is one way to get there.
 As Matthias says, "Temporal joins are a key concept of stream processing."

 Matthias's ability to distill temporal semantics is excellent.
 He provides clear examples to help you understand complicated scenarios.
-It feels like Matthais has built a fantastic progression of presentations over the last few years on Kafka Streams and the importance of understanding time when doing event processing; check those out too.
+It feels like Matthais has built a fantastic progression of presentations over the last few years on Kafka Streams and the importance of understanding time when doing event processing; check those out too: [The Flux Capacitor of Kafka Streams and ksqlDB](https://www.confluent.io/resources/kafka-summit-2020/the-flux-capacitor-of-kafka-streams-and-ksqldb/) and [What's the time? ...and why?](https://www.confluent.io/kafka-summit-san-francisco-2019/whats-the-time-and-why/).

 ## "Advanced Change Data Streaming Patterns in Distributed Systems"
-### Gunnar Morling, RedHat and Hans-Peter Grahsl, Netconomy\
+### Gunnar Morling, RedHat and Hans-Peter Grahsl, Netconomy

 Integration with legacy databases seems to be a cornerstone to librating data to be used in event-driven systems.
 Leveraging change-data-capture tooling to a database is the first and easy step for doing this process.
 Providing meaningful higher-level abstractions of that data is where it gets more complicated.

 Outbox Pattern, Strangler fig Pattern, and Saga patterns are critical patterns to making change-data-capture successful.
 Both Gunnar and Hand-Peter provide an excellent overview.
-I have been a fan of Debeizum for a long time now, and glad it is used here to demonstrate these patterns.
+I have been a fan of [Debezium](https://github.com/debezium/debezium) for a long time now, and glad it is used here to demonstrate these patterns.

 ## "Streaming With Structure"
 ### Kate Stanley and Salma Saeed, IBM